Efficient Characterization of Quantum Evolutions via a Recommender System: Introduction

-In this work, we first carry out a detailed performance study of an RS on a two-qubit system.
-By studying the dependence of prediction efficiency on systematically introduced noise in the input database, we find that an RS can identify a noisy database or distinguish a fake database from a genuine one.
-We then compare the computational efficiency of the RS prediction of discord in two and three-qubit systems with the conventional method involving subtraction of the maximum possible classical correlation from the total correlation.
-We find that, within certain tolerance limits, an RS can be significantly faster.
-We also demonstrate the feasibility of the RS application in larger systems, by predicting changes in entropy, changes in discord, and fidelity of quantum states in registers with up to 10 qubits.
-Finally, we demonstrate the RS ratings of nonunitary evolutions by successfully predicting discord changes and fidelity values of a two-qubit system subjected to independent single-qubit decoherence channels.
+In this work, we employ an RS for characterizing quantum evolutions in terms of change in quantum correlations as well as fidelities.
+Using a two-qubit register, we first perform a detailed study of the RS performance with respect to prediction accuracy, dependence on the database dimensions, and dependence on the size of latent vectors.
+By observing the dependence of prediction efficiency on systematically introduced noise in the input database, we infer that an RS can identify a noisy (or fake) database from a genuine one.
+Using two- and three-qubit registers, we compare the computational efficiency of RS prediction of quantum discord with that of the standard method.
+We demonstrate that, within certain precision limits, an RS can be considerably faster than the standard method.
+For example, starting from a sparse database of quantum discord, RS can completely fill it out an order of magnitude faster than the standard methods.
+We then show the scalability of RS in larger systems by predicting quantum correlations and fidelities of unitary evolutions on registers with up to 10 qubits.
+We also examine the RS ratings of nonunitary evolutions by predicting discord changes and fidelities of a two-qubit system subjected to independent single-qubit decoherence channels.
+Finally, we demonstrate another important application of RS prediction in studying quantum nonlinear systems.
+Specifically, we use the RS prediction to efficiently construct the phase space diagram of a quantum kicked top.

 The paper is organized as follows.
-We briefly introduce the RS via MFA in Sec. \ref{MF} and then in Sec. \ref{unitarycorr} we describe adapting it to characterize unitary quantum evolutions in terms of changes in quantum-correlation.
-In Sec. \ref{fidrate}, we describe using an RS to characterize unitary evolutions in terms of state-fidelity.
-Finally, after describing the RS characterization of nonunitary evolutions in Sec. \ref{nonunitarysec}, we conclude in Sec. \ref{summary}.
+After briefly introducing the RS via MFA in Sec. \ref{MF}, we describe adapting it to characterize quantum evolutions via quantum-correlation changes in Sec. \ref{adapt}.
+We demonstrate the rating of unitary evolutions in Sec. \ref{unitarysec} and of nonunitary evolutions in Sec. \ref{nonunitarysec}.
+We then describe the RS prediction of quantum discord phase space in sec. \ref{sec:application}.
+Finally we conclude in Sec. \ref{summary}.